 Maxwell-in-Washington Program Associate

 This is a federal work-study position, and thus open to US citizens who qualify for this type of federal student aid.
-The Program Associate is usually based at the Greenberg House, one day a week, usually Fridays, and helps our Director and Program Coordinator
+The Program Associate is usually based at CSIS, one day a week, usually Fridays, and helps our Assistant Dean and Assistant Director

 keep our program running.
 There are a variety of administrative things to ensure an effective program, and you would play a central part.
 The associate will assist in maintaining the webiste, keeping track of our internship contacts, our database,